HubertDrazkowski/hubertdrazkowski.github.io/_pages/about.md

 <div style="text-align: justify; padding-bottom: 20px;">

 I love applied mathematics.
 In particular statistics and machine learning.
 Currently, I focus my attention on combining sequential decision making and causal inference.
+Sequential decision making, because it is about making impact and gathering useful information.
+Causality, because it formalizes knowledge.

 You can find my CV in the respective subpage.
 </div>